ndbroadbent/ndbroadbent.github.com/_posts/2011-09-03-dont-use-bundle-install-gem.markdown

 ---
 layout: post
+title: Don't use 'bundle install {gem}'.
-title: You keep using 'bundle install {gem}'.
+excerpt: You keep using 'bundle install {gem}'.
 I do not think it means what you think it means.
 wordpress_id: 571
 tags: bundler ruby ruby-gems
 date: 2011-09-03 04:39:22 +08:00